monoscope-tech/apitoolkit-landing/index.md

     visual: /assets/videos/see-everything.mp4
     children:
       - title: See exactly what your users saw -- via screen replay
-        details: Watch the actual screen recording of user sessions that led to errors.
-No more guessing from bug reports—see every click, scroll, and action that triggered the issue.
+        details: Watch screen recordings of user sessions that triggered errors—see every click and action.
         learnmore: /features/correlation
       - title: Unified logs and traces in one view
-        details: No more tab-switching between tools.
-See your entire request journey from frontend to database in a single timeline.
+        details: View your entire request journey from frontend to database in one unified timeline.
         learnmore: /features/logs-traces
       - title: Full-stack context for every issue
-        details: From user action to database query, see the complete story of what happened, when, and why.
+        details: See the complete story from user action to database query with full context.
         learnmore: /features/full-stack
   - title: Measure Anything
     id: measure-anything